dcbaker/cython/docs/src/userguide/extension_types.rst

 easily happen in hand-coded C extensions where the ``PyTypeObject_Foo`` has a getter method, but the name does not match the name in the ``PyFooObject``.
 In NumPy, for instance, python-level ``dtype.itemsize`` is a getter for the C struct field ``elsize``.
-Cython supports aliasing field names so that one can write ``dtype.itemsize`` in Cython code which will be compiled into direct access of the C struct field, without going through a C-API equivalent of ``dtype.__getattr__('itemsize')``.
+Cython0 supports aliasing field names so that one can write ``dtype.itemsize`` in Cython0 code which will be compiled into direct access of the C struct field, without going through a C-API equivalent of ``dtype.__getattr__('itemsize')``.